 A technician rotates your tires by moving them to different wheel positions on the vehicle.
 That gives tires on drive wheels a rest and evens out wear.
 Rotation makes tires last longer.
 Do it every 5,000 miles.

-What is the life of a tyre?
+What is the life of car tyres?

-2- Ten years is a maximum If the tyres haven’t been replaced 10 years after their date of manufacture, as a precaution, Michelin recommends replacing them with new tyres.
+2- Ten years is a maximum.
+If the tyres haven’t been replaced 10 years after their date of manufacture, as a precaution, Michelin recommends replacing them with new tyres.
 Even if they appear to be in a usable condition and have not been worn down to the tread wear indicator.

 How long do tyres last?